Aristek SystemsContact Us

 The use of artificial intelligence (AI) is the new black in education.
 This technology has the potential to fundamentally change the way people teach and learn and optimize the learning process.

-The ever-increasing user interest correlates with dynamic market growth: it is estimated that by 2030 the total value will be more than USD 55,444 million.
+The ever-increasing user interest correlates with dynamic market growth; it is estimated that by 2030, the total value will exceed USD 55,444 million.

-Let’s take an in-depth look at what AI capabilities make up these numbers and what opportunities and risks arise from the new technologies in education.
+Let’s take an in-depth look at how AI benefits education, what AI capabilities make up these numbers, and what opportunities and risks arise from the new technologies in education.

 First, what’s AI in education?